They say nothing is certain in life except two things – death and taxes.

 Australians can probably add a third – the knowledge that come the end of financial year, the rules around superannuation and taxation will inevitably change.

-It can be hard keeping up with all the latest super and tax rule tweaks so here’s a quick guide to everything you need to know about what’s changing on 1 July 2024.
+It can be hard keeping up with all the latest super and tax rule tweaks so here’s a quick guide to everything you need to know about the changes that came into effect on 1 July 2024.

 First, some good news.

-If you’re a PAYG employee, your compulsory super guarantee (SG) payment will go up by half a percentage point to 11.5%.
+If you’re a PAYG employee, your compulsory super guarantee (SG) payment has gone up by half a percentage point to 11.5%.

 …and you can tip more in as well